SIakovlev/CarND_CapstoneProject/README.md

 This section describes how each of the required checklist items have been met for project submission.

-[CW: by having a sentence or two for each of these, we should make it really easy for the Udacity assessor to see we've done everything we are supposed to.
-**TODO no description of how we have tested or met these, does it matter I wonder?**]

-* [x] **Launch correctly using the launch files provided in the capstone repo** The project code was tested on several machines running under different OS.
+* [x] **Launch correctly using the launch files provided in the capstone repo** The project code was tested on several machines running under different operating systems (Ubuntu and Mac OS).

 * [x] **Smoothly follow waypoints in the simulator** This is achieved by tweaking parameters in `pure_pursuit_core.h` file.
 The details are discussed in [waypoint processing](#waypointProcessing).